oldweather/20CRv3-diagnostics/docs/extract_data/extract_data.rst

 ToDo
 ----

 These scripts work fine, but the process is fiddly and slow.
 An obvious improvement is to write a single script that automatically detects the data source, and then runs a sequence of jobs to do the extraction, working in parallel where possible.
 I failed at this, as running multiple extractions in parallel makes them **very** slow (possibly because of file-system contention).
-Some cunning will be necesary to produce an efficient script, and so far I have not bothered.
+Some cunning will be necessary to produce an efficient script, and so far I have not bothered.